 So no, life was not glamorous or pretty back then.
 But if you believe the television show as your normative cue, well, it doesn't sound so bad, does it?
 And you might be tempted to think - tempted - that all the rules and restrictions today are overblown and unnecessary.
 That a little slap and tickle at the Office is OK, and smoking isn't that bad, and three martinis for lunch make you "creative."

 And that's what they want you to think.
 And to some extent, they are telling you what you want to hear.
 As I have noted time and time again, you'll never go broke telling people what they want to hear.
 So if you tell folks they can "eat all you want and not get fat," you'll sell millions of books.

 But in terms of your personal life, such messages can be extremely dangerous to your financial well-being and to your soul.
 Because once you start believing them - and you will, if you expose yourself to them long enough - you'll start acting against your own best interests.

-And, in a nutshell, that is what advertising is all about.
-Getting people to act in a manner that is against their own financial interest, and in favor of yours.
+That, in a nutshell, is what advertising is all about.
+Getting you to act in a manner that is against your own financial interest, in favor of theirs.